The Homebrew Computer Club Newsletter

 The object

-The Homebrew Computer Club Newsletter was a stapled, typewritten bulletin circulated to members of a Silicon Valley hobbyist club that met, beginning in March 1975, in a Menlo Park garage and later at Stanford.
-It carried schematics, parts sources, meeting notes, and unfiltered opinion.
+The Homebrew Computer Club Newsletter was a stapled, typewritten bulletin edited by Fred Moore and circulated to members of a Silicon Valley hobbyist club that met, beginning on 5 March 1975, in Gordon French's garage in Menlo Park and soon moved to the Stanford Linear Accelerator Center auditorium.
+It carried schematics, parts sources, want-ads, meeting notes typed up by Moore from his own scribbled records, and unfiltered opinion.
+Across roughly twenty-one issues it became the connective tissue of the early microcomputer world.

 A room full of builders

-Homebrew formed weeks after the Altair 8800 appeared on the cover of Popular Electronics.
+Homebrew formed weeks after the Altair 8800 appeared on the January 1975 cover of Popular Electronics; an Altair was passed around at that first meeting of about thirty people.
 For the first time, an individual could own a computer.
 The club's culture was radically generous: members demonstrated their machines, handed over circuit designs, and helped competitors debug.
-The newsletter was the network that made that generosity scale.
+Meetings followed an informal "random access" period where members traded chips, tips, and gossip in the parking lot afterward.
+The roster was extraordinary: Lee Felsenstein, who chaired the meetings and would design the Osborne 1; Steve Wozniak and Steve Jobs; Adam Osborne; and the founders of companies like Cromemco and Processor Technology.
+The newsletter was the network that made that generosity scale beyond a single auditorium.

 Why it matters

-It was at Homebrew that Steve Wozniak unveiled the Apple I and, in keeping with the club's spirit, gave away its design schematics for free.
+It was at Homebrew that Steve Wozniak unveiled the Apple I and, in keeping with the club's spirit, handed out photocopies of its design schematics for free.
+He later said he simply wanted other hobbyists to be able to build one.
 Roughly two dozen companies trace their origin to that room.
 The newsletter is the documentary record of the moment computing escaped the institution and entered the home.

 The lesson it set loose

 A community that freely shares what it learns advances faster than any single firm.
 The personal computer was not invented by a company; it was assembled in public, one photocopied page at a time.
-The tension introduced in those pages — is software a craft to share or a product to sell? — has never been resolved, only inherited.
+The club itself dissolved by the mid-1980s, its work done once the industry it spawned no longer needed a garage.
+But the tension introduced in those pages (is software a craft to share or a product to sell?) has never been resolved, only inherited, by every license, app store, and open-source repository that followed.

 Next exhibit